codiini/rnmobility.com/source/washingtonstatece.md

 ---
 layout: page
-title: "Registered nurse license endorsement, renewal and continuing education in Washington State | ACLS Training Center"
+title:
+  Washington State: Renewal and continuing education for registered nurse license endorsement
 description: >-
-  Learn the basics of registered nurse license endorsement, renewal and continuing education in Washington State.
+  Discover the basics of registered nurse license endorsement, renewal, and continuing education in Washington State.
+Stay up to date and fulfill the necessary requirements for maintaining your nursing license in the state.
 heading: "Washington State"
 state: WA
 statename: Washington State